On the Prediction Performance of the Lasso: Conclusions

 \section{Conclusions}

 Our results lead to a better understanding of the prediction performance of the Lasso, as they demonstrate that correlations are not necessarily obstructive but even helpful in some cases.
 This permits more accurate comparisons of the Lasso with its many competitors.
-Our results are based on the introduction of $\rho_T$, a new, simple measure of the correlations of the covariates.
+Our results are based on the introduction\footnote{A very similar quantity appears also in the risk bound provided by Theorem 8.2 in \cite{Koltchinskii_book}, but the result therein does not suggest the incorporation of this quantity into the tuning parameter, and the established risk bounds are less accurate than those of the present work.} of $\rho_T$, a simple measure of the correlations of the covariates.
 If this measure is incorporated in the choice of the tuning parameter, the Lasso prediction risk decays at a fast rate for a broad variety of settings including settings with strongly correlated covariates.
 To derive this, we did not invoke the usual assumptions such as restricted isometry, restricted eigenvalues, etc., but rather relied on the slow rate bounds that hold for arbitrary designs.
 Consequences of our results are then substantially improved risk bounds for the least squares estimator with total variation penalty.

-We also introduce compatibility factors that are not only abstract concepts but can be both evaluated numerically and bounded theoretically and, therefore, implicate many applications.
+We also introduce compatibility factors that are not only abstract concepts but can be both evaluated numerically and bounded theoretically, see Example~\ref{prop:3.1}.
 We introduce in particular a new, weighted compatibility factor $\bar\kappa$, which---in contrast to its original version---may be bounded away from zero even for strongly correlated covariates.
 This allows us to apply the corresponding results to the least squares estimator with total variation penalty, for example, where the correlations between the covariates are up to $1 - (1/n)$.

 Our results finally indicate that the prediction performance of the Lasso can not be characterized by only the maximal correlation between covariates: On the one hand, as described above, the Lasso can provide accurate prediction even if the covariates are highly correlated.
 On the other hand, as indicated by Example~\ref{example1}, the Lasso can perform poorly in prediction even for moderately correlated covariates.